dasmerlon/Schreddit/README.md

 # Test
 ### Backend
-Run `poetry run pytest` to run all tests, see the documentation of `pytest` for running specific tests.
+Run `scripts/test.sh` to run all tests including a coverage report.

+# Develop
+### Backend
+For code linting run `scripts/lint.sh` from the `backend` directory.

+Before commiting, run `scripts/format.sh` from the `backend` directory It does automatic code formatting, import sorting, and removes unused imports.